-As an Elon student, there are many free resources available to you.
-Browse the sections below to learn more about setting up your email accounts, printing on campus, accessing course information, and more!
+Elon students have access to many free resources.
+Browse the sections below to learn more about setting up your email account, printing on campus, accessing course information and more!

 Still have questions?
-Contact the Technology Service Desk at (336) 278-5200 for help any day of the week.
+Contact the Technology Service Desk at (336) 278-5200 or visit the IT Self-Service Portal for help any day of the week.

 Accounts and Email

-All Elon students are provided with an Elon account (username and password) that grants access to a variety of resources including email, Moodle, and campus computers.
+All Elon students are provided with an Elon Account (username and password) that grants access to a variety of resources including email, Moodle, LinkedIn Learning, campus computers and more.

-Students may use OnTrack to register for courses and view schedules, grades, and transcripts.
-Please remember that your OnTrack password may be different than your Elon username and password.
+Students may use OnTrack to register for courses and view schedules, grades and transcripts.
+Please remember that your OnTrack password is separate from your Elon Account username and password.

 Email (via Gmail)

 Elon has a partnership with Google to provide all students access to the Google Suite (G-Suite) for Education.
-G-Suite provides students with a plethora of communication/collaboration features including Google Drive (create/share documents), Google Calendar, Google Talk (instant messaging), and Gmail, Elon’s official email service for students.
+G-Suite provides students with a plethora of communication/collaboration features including Google Drive to create/share documents, Google Calendar, Google Talk for instant messaging, and Gmail, Elon’s official email service for students.

 Connecting to the Internet